vkacherov/microservicesCafe/Labs/CashierService/Readme.md

 	* Note the -l parameter in this command.
 This option will enable local git deploy which is what we'll be doing for this lab.
 For production use, it is recommended to use a DevOps platform for deployment.

-* If you encounter a deployment error due to CPU timeout, start your deployment again.

 * Before we deploy our application, we need to set two application settings in our new Web App.
 	* Expand your Web App in Visual Studio Code.
 You may need to refresh your subscription first if it doesn't appear.
 	* Under Application Settings, add the following two keys with their corresponding values that we used earlier in our local appsettings.json file.